Muroran Main Line: History

 In 1892, the Hokkaido Colliery and Railway Company opened the line from Muroran (now Higashi-Muroran) to Iwamizawa.
 The line was built to link coal mines in the Iwamizawa-Asahikawa region and Muroran Port.
 The line was extended to the current Muroran in 1897.
-The Japanese Government nationalised the Hokkaido Colliery Railway in 1906, and the Higashi-Muroran–Muroran section was double-tracked in 1910.
+The Japanese Government nationalized the Hokkaido Colliery Railway in 1906, and the Higashi-Muroran–Muroran section was double-tracked in 1910.

 The section between Oshamambe and Higashi-Muroran was opened between 1923 and 1928 as the Osawa Line (長輪線, Osawa-sen) by the Imperial Japanese Government Railways, which later became the Japanese National Railways (JNR).
 The line was built to bypass the mountainous section of the Hakodate Main Line, as well as to link the inland Iburi to the Muroran Port.
-The two lines were merged into one in 1931, and renamed the Muroran Main Line, with the Higashi-Muroran–Muroran section becoming known as the branchline.
-In 1935, a rail motor service was established on the branchline.
+The two lines were merged into one in 1931, and renamed the Muroran Main Line, with the Higashi-Muroran–Muroran section becoming known as the branch line.
+In 1935, a rail motor service was established on the branch line.

 Initially, the line mainly functioned as a freight line.
 However, with the reduction in coal being mined, from the 1960s the line's main traffic shifted to passengers.
 At present, all the intercity express trains between Sapporo and Hakodate operate over the Chitose and Muroran lines to Oshamambe, bypassing the north section of the Hakodate Main Line route.

 The last steam locomotive hauled regular service ran between Iwamizawa and Muroran in 1975.